vxlang/vxlang-page/README.md

 ## Latest Version

-0.9.2
+0.9.3
 ---
+- Detailed output of the progress of obfuscation, virtualization, and packing.
+- Part of the Detect routine has been removed.
+  - It will be distributed via an extension module in the full version.
-- Added code virtualization for kernel drivers.
+- Add the x86-64 virtualization command.
-- Removed the message box from the beta version.
+- Fixed a bug.
 - [Download](https://github.com/vxlang/vxlang-page/)

 ## TODO

-- `0.9.3`
+- `0.9.4`
-  - Remove the existing detection behavior and extend the ADD-ON role.
+  - Supports packing for .NET executables.
   -  Add the x86-64 virtualization command.
 - `Task`
   - Add ELF32/64 format for x86-64
   - Add code obfuscation methods for x86-64